Mental Health Awareness

 Under the “Provides Immigration Activity Support" filter, select “Yes", then click “Find."
 Results will include those psychologists who have agreed to provide pro bono support services for those affected by recent immigration enforcement activities.

-The Refugee and Immigrant Helpline connects people to helpful information, resources and services in your community.
-Navigators provide support and trusted guidance you can trust.
+Connection to helpful information, resources and services in your community.
+Our navigators are here to provide support and guidance you can trust.
+We value your privacy.

 NAMI MN Connection Virtual Support Groups are free, peer-led support groups for adults (18+) living with a mental illness.
 Gain insight from the challenges and successes of others facing similar experiences.
 The groups are led by trained leaders with lived experience.